annatramarin/spacy-stanza-german-ner-comparison/README.md

 Open and run the notebook `ner_comparison.ipynb` in Google Colab or Jupyter.

+*IN PROGRESS: only Spacy at the moment, Stanza coming soon*

 ## Results

 *Coming soon — comparison of spaCy and Stanza NER outputs on German news titles.*